Skip to Main Content

 I. OBJECTIVE & PURPOSE

 The University of North Florida is dedicated to the principle that every student applying for financial aid shall receive full consideration.
-Policies designed to provide funding to students who would otherwise be unable to receive a post-secondary education will be executed through Student Financial Aid.
+Policies designed to provide funding to students who would otherwise be unable to receive a post-secondary education will be executed through the Office of Student Financial Aid.
 The University of North Florida will assure consistent and equitable treatment of all applicants and attempt to meet the full need of as many applicants as possible.

 II.
 STATEMENT OF REGULATION

-1. The committee members shall consist of:
+1. Financial Aid Policy Committee.
+The committee members shall consist of:

 1. Voting Members: